-Consumer electronics revenue has decreased from 2011 to 2013 as the Company gradually re-directed its efforts into large scale batteries (electric vehicles & storage grids) where market opportunities are considered to be significantly better.
+Consumer electronics revenue has decreased from 2010 to 2012 as the Company gradually re-directed its efforts into large scale batteries (electric vehicles, etc.) where market opportunities are considered to be significantly better.
 The consumer electronics market is extremely competitive, especially from Far East manufacturers, and has become commoditized, resulting in severe pressure on pricing, margins and market share opportunities.
-The majority of the world's production of laptop computers is from China, Korea, Taiwan and Japan where they enjoy significant cost advantages, and this has resulted in a decline in PowerPad and Scribbler sales by Electrovaya.
+The majority of the world's production of laptop computers is from China, Korea, Tawian and Japan where they enjoy significant cost advantages, and this has resulted in a decline in PowerPad and Scribbler sales by Electrovaya.
 There are multiple battery companies situated in the Far East, where they also enjoy significant cost advantages and economies of scale.

-The decrease in large format batteries revenue from the prior year is primarily due to the completion of the delivery of prototype battery packs for Chrysler.
-Work on certain aspects of the technology continues on the Chrysler PHEV program,
+The decrease in large format batteries revenue from the prior year is primarily due to the completion of the Chrysler PHEV program.

-For the years ended September 30, 2013, 2012 and 2011, revenues attributed to regions based on location of customer were as follows:
+For the years ended September 30, 2012, 2011 and 2010, revenues attributed to regions based on location of customer were as follows:

+IFRS IFRS CDN GAAP

-2013 2012 2011
+2012 2011 2010

-Canada \$ 1,667 \$ 4,595 \$ 2,558
+Canada \$ 4,595 \$ 2,558 \$ 623

-United States 590 2,352 7,275
+United States 2,352 7,275 4,286

-Norway 502 2,900 -
+Norway 2,900 425 -

-Others 83 7 431
+Others 7 6 116

-\$ 2,842 \$ 9,854 \$ 10,264
+\$ 9,854 \$ 10,264 \$ 5,025